Functions

 Examples

-The following package_group
+The following package_group declaration specifies a

 package group called "tropical" that contains tropical fruits.